We take every aspect of your personal profile into consideration when calculating your admissions chances.

 What‘s your favorite word and why?

 We are a community with quirks, both in language and in traditions.
-Describe one of your quirks and why it is part of who you are.
+What is one of your quirks?

 UVA students paint messages on Beta Bridge when they want to share information with our community.
 What would you paint on Beta Bridge and why is this your message?